 Oh no!
 Disaster strikes.
 His bike crashes down on the ground.
 Whew!
 Riding a bicycle is harder than he thought!

-What would you give to see him easily hop on his bike and effortlessly ride?
-Instead, you can see his frustration and embarrassment.
+What would you give to see him easily hop on his bike and effortlessly ride away down the street?
+Don’t focus on his frustration and embarrassment.
 Not to mention the bruised knees and elbows.

 Right now, he’s given up.
 He just doesn’t want to get on the bike again.